 How can I subscribe to Outdoor Indiana magazine?

 You may subscribe to receive the complete Outdoor Indiana magazine by mail or you may view abbreviated electronic versions of the publication at: OutdoorIndiana.org.
 You may also subscribe by calling DNR at 317-233-3046.

 Yes.
 Visit http://www.innsgifts.com/ on the DNR web site.
 You’ll find the link for Annual Permits in the left-hand column of the page.

-What do I need to get a new registration for my ATV or snowmobile?
-What do you accept as a bill of sale?
+What do I need to get a new registration for my ORV or snowmobile?